ssrl-px/iota/README.md

 Young, I. D., O'Riordan, L. J., Yano, J., Winter, G., Evans, G. & Sauter, N. K.
 (2018).
 Acta Cryst.
 D74, 877-894.

+For an example of how the IOTA/PRIME pipeline was used to solve a structure from a small dataset, see

+**[4]** Advances in X-ray free electron laser (XFEL) diffraction data processing applied to the crystal structure of the synaptotagmin-1 / SNARE complex.
+Lyubimov AY, Uervirojnangkoorn M, Zeldin OB, Zhou Q, Zhao M, Brewster AS, Michels-Clark T, Holton JM, Sauter NK, Weis WI, Brunger AT.
+Elife.
+2016 Oct 12;5.

 ## Disclaimer Notice